surfer190/fixes/docs/api/api-product-manager.md

 proto-api's: ETL, file transfer and application integration (batch mode)

-Key capabiltiies of API Management platform:
+Key capabilities of API Management platform:

 * Accelerate mobile and IoT development
 * Unlock the value of customer data
-* The abiity to intergrate and create API's
+* The ability to integrate and create API's
 * Ability to secure the Open Enterprise

 > Private APIs may be distributed publicly but the interface itself is not public